sixfeetup/quintagroup.theme.schools/quintagroup/theme/schools/README.txt

 **Customizable logo**

- Chameleon diazo theme comes with default Plone logo.
+ Schools diazo theme comes with default Plone logo.
 You can replace it with your own as you would do it in default Plone: in ZMI customize  portal_skins -> sunburst_images -> logo.png.

 **Configurable left/right column width**